Panhard 178: Armament

+Shortcomings and further improvements

 Experience showed that the type had several shortcomings: a weak clutch, slow turret rotation, a cramped interior, unreliable radio sets, poor cross-country drive and very noisy brakes.
 On the other hand, it was reliable, easy to drive on roads and the engine as such was rather silent; all desirable qualities for a reconnaissance vehicle.

-During the production run several modifications would be made, such as the fitting of lifting hooks.
+During the production run, several modifications would be made, such as the fitting of lifting hooks.
 The first thirty vehicles had two more primitive periscopes on the turret roof, a Chrétien diascope on its front and simple vision slits with armoured shutters on its sides; their drivers too had to use vision slits instead of an episcope.
 They also lacked a silencer and had semi-circular cut-outs at the wheel plate edges.
 From about the 111th vehicle (or fourth production batch) onward, several changes were introduced, including the fitting of an armoured ventilator covering on top of the turret, a factory plate with the name "Panhard" on the nose and a new softer factory camouflage pattern with the brown and bronze green spots no longer separated by black lines.
 From the 270th vehicle onwards stowage boxes were constructed on the back fenders, obscuring the pointed form of the engine compartment.
 The last turrets produced also had a backward pointing episcope for the commander, instead of a vision slit.